Self-regulating jets during the Common Envelope phase: Self-regulating jets from Compact Objects

 \subsection{Accretion efficiency effects on the jet evolution}

 The value of the efficiency $\eta$, with which a fraction of the accreted mass is redirected into powering the self-regulated jet, has deep implications on the outcome of the CE phase.
 Depending on the $\eta$ value, the jet will require more or less time to drill through the BHL bulge and the ram power of the jet-cocoon system will be higher or lower.
-Independently of the CO, if the self-regulated jet is able to drill through the BHL bulge, it will present variability in its size and orientation, and will produce a cocoon that expands smoothly over the CE.
+Once the jet breaks out of the BHL bulge, the $\dot{M}_{\rm{CO}}$ diminishes due to the ram pressure of the jet-cocoon (i.e. due to the NJF).
+Independently of the CO, if the self-regulated jet is able to drill through the BHL bulge, it will then evolve through the stellar envelope and produce a cocoon that surrounds the jet and expands smoothly inside the CE.
+Small $\eta$ values produce self-regulating jets with low ram pressure which may not be able to break out of the BHL bulge or may be quenched by the accreting material (see Section~\ref{sec:dis} for further discussion).
+Independently of the CO, the models with $\eta<0.001$ were never able to drill through the BHL bulge, the model with $\eta=0.01$ required $\sim10^5$~s to drill through the BHL bulge, while the models with $\eta \gtrsim 0.02$ were able to drill through the BHL.
+Models with very high $\eta$ values on the other hand, present basically the same jet-cocoon morphology as those from their respective models with $\eta=0.05$ (see Section~\ref{sec:global}).
+Larger $\eta$ efficiency produce jets with larger ram pressures, thus, the correspondent self-regulated jet and cocoon will advance faster through the CE (e.g. model BH0.10 reached $y\sim8\times10^{12}$~cm by the end of its integration time).